 - equipment's oldest component was manufactured (for equipment previously used outside Australia).

-Practices can identify what RA they fall under at the Department of Health’s DoctorConnect website.
+Practices can identify which RA they fall under at the Department of Health’s DoctorConnect website.

 - the diagnostic imaging equipment does not exceed the maximum extended life age by three years or more;

-- the equipment is operated on a rare and sporadic basis
+- the equipment is operated on a rare and sporadic basis; and

 - the equipment provides crucial patient access to diagnostic imaging services.